 There are two bunkhouses located adjacent to Esther Cottage, which are designed to sleep up to twelve people in each structure.
 The bunkhouses are primarily used to house students and faculty and other small groups for educational and recreational activities at the LES Center.

-The LES Center is thirty-three miles north-northeast from the Demorest campus of Piedmont College.
+The LES Center is thirty-three miles north-northeast from the Demorest campus of Piedmont University.
 The physical address is 496 Hershey Lane, Clayton, Georgia 30525.
 The property is located approximately one mile from the Highway 76/441 intersection in Clayton, Georgia.
 The entrance to the property from Highway 76 East is via Old Chechero Road to Hershey Lane (.10 mile).
 Clayton is 110 miles northeast of Atlanta and approximately 73 miles west of Greenville, SC.
 Tours of the LES Center are arranged by appointment (706-894-4204).